decentralized-identity/didcomm.org/gossyp/README.md

 ### First ask

 When Carol's software sees this message, it knows she is not synchronized with Bob on this gossyp topic; she's never seen topic `5937004527`, and she has no idea what [snap hash](#snap-hashes) `e8b02e1` means.
-Carol's software can now step outside the `collect-signatures` thread to plug the gap in her knowledge about gossyp topic `5937004527`.
+Carol's software can continue with the `collect-signatures` protocol however it likes &mdash; but it can also step outside that thread and work in parallel to plug the gap in her knowledge about gossyp topic `5937004527`.

 So Carol's software asks Bob a question.
 She uses another `gossyp/1.0/sync` message to do that.
 In the message, she tells Bob what she knows about the `gossyp` topic he alluded to (nothing, in this case), and asks him to fill in the gaps: